floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-One other option here would be to use Effect.either to get make the value yielded either the value or error, then use use a if/else block to handle both cases
+One other option here would be to use Effect.either to get make the value yielded either the value or error,

+then use use a if/else block to handle both cases, logging the error message if the value is an error, and the successful message if its a pokemon

 ---